Elvira Nabiullina: Career

+Nabiullina is regarded as the éminence grise to German Gref.
+She is a protégé of former economics minister Yevgeny Yasin, although by his later admission, after many years of Nabiullina's work in Putin's team, Yasin's and Nabiullina's views had diverged.

 "Nabiullina's brooch"

 There is a belief in the Russian media that the head of the Central Bank uses brooches at public events to signal the state of the economy and the regulator's plans.
 In 2020, Nabiullina appeared at press conferences with a brooch of a blue wave, a dot, a tumbler, a stork.
 In March 2021, when the increase in the refinancing rate was announced for the first time in three years, she appeared with a hawk.

 In September 2021, Nabiullina revealed the meaning of the brooches, which represent her own way of communication, an alternate language to "give the market a chance to reflect".
 Meanwhile, according to Nabiullina, the exact significance of any brooch should remain mysterious and is with rare exceptions ambiguous.

 In her speech on 28 February 2022 announcing measures to alleviate the 2022 Russian financial crisis she wore black attire and no brooch.
 Sergei Guriev of Sciences Po speculated that it "should not be read as she disagreed with Putin's policy, but as a sign that it is time to bury normal monetary policy," while adding that "I am sure she was not part of the narrow circle making the decision on going to war."